san-kumar/devtodo2-web-extension/README.md

 Just run `todo2-web` in any directory that has a `.todo2` file in it.
 It should open up your web browser and you should see your todo list!

-The program basically reads and modifies the `.todo2` file using the PHP script.
+The program basically creates/reads a `.todo2` file (JSON) using the PHP and opens it in your favorite browser.

 ## Uninstalling